tempoxyz/tempo-foundry/README.md

 ### Notable differences with Foundry

+Tempo uses a custom fork of Foundry that supports protocol-level features like custom precompiles, new transaction types, and native account abstraction.

 - `forge`:

   - `forge init`: adds Tempo specific `Mail` template showcasing a TIP20 transfer with memo: `forge init -n tempo`.